Mongolia: Mongolian People's Republic

-In 1924, after the Bogd Khaan died of laryngeal cancer or, as some sources claim, at the hands of Russian spies, the country's political system was changed.
+In 1924, after the Bogd Khaan died, the country's political system was changed.
 The Mongolian People's Republic was established.
 In 1928, Khorloogiin Choibalsan rose to power.
-The early leaders of the Mongolian People's Republic (1921–1952) included many with Pan-Mongolist ideals.
+The early leaders of the Mongolian People's Republic included many with Pan-Mongolist ideals.
 However, changing global politics and increased Soviet pressure led to the decline of Pan-Mongol aspirations in the following period.

 Khorloogiin Choibalsan led Mongolia during the Stalinist era, and presided over an environment of intense political persecution.

 Khorloogiin Choibalsan instituted collectivization of livestock, began the destruction of the Buddhist monasteries, and carried out Stalinist purges, which resulted in the murders of numerous monks and other leaders.
-In Mongolia during the 1920s, approximately one-third of the male population were monks.
-By the beginning of the 20th century, 750 monasteries were functioning in Mongolia and by the end of the 1930s almost all had been looted or razed.
+During the 1920s, approximately one-third of the male population were monks.
+By the beginning of the 20th century, 750 monasteries were functioning in Mongolia, and by the end of the 1930s almost all had been looted or razed.

 In 1930, the Soviet Union stopped Buryat migration to the Mongolian People's Republic to prevent Mongolian reunification.
 All leaders of Mongolia who did not fulfill Stalin's demands to perform Red Terror against Mongolians were executed, including Peljidiin Genden and Anandyn Amar.
 The Stalinist purges in Mongolia, which began in 1937, killed more than 30,000 people.
-Under Stalinist influence in the Mongolian People's Republic, an estimated 17,000 monks were killed, official figures show.
-Choibalsan, who led a dictatorship and organized Stalinist purges in Mongolia between 1937 and 1939, died suspiciously in the Soviet Union in 1952.
+Under Stalinist influence, an estimated 17,000 monks were killed.
+Choibalsan died suspiciously in the Soviet Union in 1952.
 Comintern leader Bohumír Šmeral said, "People of Mongolia are not important, the land is important.
 Mongolian land is larger than England, France and Germany".

 Mongolian troops fight against the Japanese counterattack at Khalkhin Gol, 1939.

 After the Japanese invasion of neighboring Manchuria in 1931, Mongolia was threatened on this front.
 During the Soviet-Japanese Border War of 1939, the Soviet Union successfully defended Mongolia against Japanese expansionism.
 Mongolia fought against Japan during the Battles of Khalkhin Gol in 1939 and during the Soviet–Japanese War in August 1945 to liberate Inner Mongolia from Japan and Mengjiang.